 3. You get to read back at your leisure the ideas and often specific phrases you expressed during our talk, to help you see your own perspectives more clearly and enhance your understanding in ways that would be much more difficult otherwise.
 There’s all kinds of power in reading your own words reflected back to you, and I encourage you to harness this power by taking a good amount of uninterrupted time to read (and quite likely reread) the summaries to gain all you can from them.

-4. Through these emails, we have a shared record of what exactly changes when as the process of work/life change unfolds.
-This is useful in many ways, from countering the sense that nothing is changing at all (common when the changes are gradual or nonlinear) to charting exactly what things get easier in what order and in what relation to other deliberate or circumstantial changes.
+4. Through these summaries, we have a shared record of what exactly changes when, as the process of work/life change unfolds.
+This is useful in many ways, from countering the sense that nothing is changing at all (a common feeling when the changes are gradual or nonlinear) to charting exactly what things get easier, in what order and in what relation to other deliberate or circumstantial changes.
 This gives us both massively improved insight into what the process consists of and how to keep it going at good pace and in the right direction.

 5. You have documents you can share (in part or in full) with other people.
-You may want or need to help some people in your life understand what’s going on better—or even just take seriously what you’re doing and why.
-Some people may need to know for practical reasons, whether that’s so they can help you carry out a plan we agree on, or just know how not to hinder you.
+You may want or need to help some people in your life understand what’s going on—or even just take seriously what you’re doing and why.
+Some people may also need to know for practical reasons, whether that’s so they can help you carry out a plan we agree on, or just so they know how not to hinder you.

 How does my own career path help me help you?

-Being forced into such choices often feels hard.
-For me, after a long time being academically successful and ill and miserable (top First at Oxford undergrad, funded Master’s and PhD also at Oxford), I briefly found a way to be academically successful and fairly happy, thanks to a prestigious research fellowship (yes, at Oxford too) where I could do exactly what I wanted for four years, though I still had many of my default not very functional academic work/life attitudes and habits in place.
+For me, after many years of being academically successful and also ill and miserable (top First at Oxford undergrad, funded Master’s and PhD also at Oxford), I briefly found a way to be academically successful and fairly happy, thanks to a prestigious research fellowship (yes, at Oxford too) where I could do exactly what I wanted for four years, though I still had many of my default not very functional academic work/life attitudes and habits in place.

-And then, though all my senior colleagues had assured me that after this I’d be guaranteed an academic job for life, I started getting rejections.
+And then, although all my senior colleagues had assured me that after this I’d be guaranteed an academic job for life, I started getting rejections.

 They were painful, as these things usually are, and they made me angry sometimes too, when they seemed to expose realities about academia that I’d hoped didn’t exist.
-But they were what pushed me to ask whether I really wanted this enough to keep applying for things I should be getting and wasn’t.
+But they did a priceless thing for my life: They were what pushed me to ask whether I really wanted this type of career enough to keep on applying for things that I should be getting and wasn’t.
 Finally, my career assumptions were being exposed to the cool light of actual inquiry, and they didn’t stand up well to it.

-We can always carry on a little bit longer, always take another step to prove our success—e.g., let me just get this next job to prove I could, and then I’ll know I’m leaving because I want to, not because I was pushed.
-We can always try one more thing to confirm the impossibility of success a bit more categorically—e.g., let me just try out applying for this job that seems so perfect for me, and if this doesn’t work out, it’ll be really clear that nothing ever could.
+We can always carry on a little bit longer, always take another step to prove our success: “Let me just get this next job to prove I could, and then I’ll know I’m leaving because I want to, not because I was pushed”.
+We can always try one more thing to confirm the impossibility of success a bit more categorically: “Let me just try out applying for this job that seems so perfect for me, and if this doesn’t work out, it’ll be really clear that nothing ever could”.
+We can always give real contentment just one more chance to materialize: “Let me just try to get one more job and see whether I can finally live how I want to once I have it.”
 But for me, two things helped break that “just one more” cycle.
 The first was my partner being offered a postdoc at Caltech in LA and confronting me with the decision of whether I wanted to have the option to spend significant time there with him or not (this was before Covid and wfh!).
-The second was starting to realize that the work I was doing around the edges of the core academic paper- and grant-writing etc., specifically the blog I ran on eating disorders, was actually more meaningful to me—and others—than the academic activity.
+The second was starting to realize that the work I was doing around the edges of the core academic paper- and grant-writing etc., specifically the eating-disorder blog I ran, was actually more meaningful to me—and to others—than the academic activity.
 So for me, despite my genuine interest in some parts of the research I was doing, the costs and benefits just didn’t stack up in favour of what I’d always assumed.

 It would have been fine if it had turned out differently, though, as long as I’d let myself ask the questions and answer them properly, for myself.
 And differently could mean any number of things.
-One of the greatest lessons for me has been that academia isn’t all or nothing.
+One of the greatest lessons for me over the past 10 years has been that academia isn’t all or nothing.
 More specifically, one of the loveliest realizations I’ve ever had was: The fact that this research matters doesn’t mean that I need to be the one to do it.
-It’s been really satisfying to work out ways of helping good research happen whilst not dedicating most of my work time to it.
-I do this by keeping a few toes in the academic world—through research associateships I have, the studies I occasionally run, the PhD student I’m cosupervising, the papers I publish with collaborators and students, the ideas I still have a nice readymade context for following through on—without relying on teaching or publishing for my income anymore.
-I try to balance as well as I can the practical decisions about e.g. how much peer reviewing to say yes to, and whether to really take on that project a colleague suggests, and I don’t always get it right (though erring on the side of no is working well for me for now!).
+It’s been really satisfying to work out ways of helping good research happen whilst not dedicating most of my working life to it.
+I do this by keeping a few toes in the academic world—through the unpaid research associateships I have, the empirical studies I occasionally run, the students I occasionally supervise, the papers I publish with collaborators and students, the ideas for which I still have a nice readymade context for following through on—without relying on teaching or publishing for my income anymore.
+I try to balance as well as I can the practical decisions—how much peer reviewing to say yes to, whether to take on that project a colleague suggests—and I don’t always get it right.
+Erring on the side of saying no is working well for me for now, though!
+(I have a nice motivating spreadsheet called “Things I said no to” that includes a column of estimated time saved—as well as tabs for things I said yes to and things I should have said no to.)

 Being neither fully in nor out of the academic world is useful in my role as coach.
 It helps me not be dogmatic or polarized about your options.
-It helps me understand your status quo and your possible futures.
-It lets us focus on the really interesting questions: How your decisions will pan out, and—if and when the big ones are made—how you’ll make them work as well as possible for you.
+It helps me understand your status quo and your possible futures from an in-between position.
+It lets us focus on the really interesting questions: What your decisions will be, and how you’ll make them work as well as possible for you.
 How we can get things great for you, not just tolerable.

-We’ll do this whatever else is going on in your life.
+We’ll do all this well by respecting whatever else is going on in your life that isn’t work.
 The other kind of coaching I provide is for people in recovery from eating disorders, so I know a lot about ambivalence and about how far the tendrils of a mental (and physical) health problem can stretch into everything else, especially work.
-I know how to help you work out the right ways to intervene so you get maximum payoffs for the whole dynamic of what’s going on with your health and your work and how your life feels.
+I will help you work out the right ways to intervene so you get maximum payoffs for the whole dynamic of what’s going on with your health and your work and how your life feels.

 My most relevant skills, qualifications, and experience at a glance

-4. Six years of academic skills training provision for graduates and postdocs, with full responsibility for programme design and implementation (Humanities Division, University of Oxford)
+5. Six years of academic skills training provision for graduates and postdocs, with full responsibility for program design and implementation (Humanities Division, University of Oxford)

-6. Co-supervision of 1 DPhil student (University of Oxford), mentoring and empirical project supervision for 1 PhD student (University of Oviedo), and project supervision for several Master’s students
+7. Co-supervision of 1 DPhil student (University of Oxford, graduated 2023), mentoring and empirical project supervision for 1 PhD student (University of Oviedo, graduated 2021), and project supervision for several Master’s students

-8. Journal reviewing for academic journals in literary studies, medical humanities, psychology, and clinical eating-disorders research; monograph reviewing for publishers including Edinburgh University Press and Routledge; grant proposal reviewing for Medical Research Council, UK Research and Innovation
+9. Journal reviewing for academic journals in literary studies, medical humanities, psychology, and clinical eating-disorder research; monograph reviewing for publishers including Edinburgh University Press, Routledge, and Bloomsbury; grant proposal reviewing for the UK Research and Innovation Medical Research Council

-10. Longstanding membership of the Society of Authors
+11. Longstanding membership of the Society of Authors, the UK’s trade union for writers

-12. Publication of 1 monograph, 1 textbook (now in its fourth edition), 1 edited collection, 2 works of popular nonfiction, 15 or so (single- and coauthored) journal papers, and a popular Psychology Today blog
+13. Publication of 1 monograph, 1 textbook (now in its fourth edition), 1 edited collection, 15 or so (single- and coauthored) journal papers, a popular Psychology Today blog, 2 works of popular nonfiction and 1 of children’s fiction, and 1 memoir

-14. A bunch of failures that are just as crucial to who I am and what I know
+15. A bunch of failures that are just as crucial as all the rest to who I am and what I know

 Testimonials